 What is a Developer Portal?

-d up developer onboarding and project delivery.
+A Developer Portal (DP) is a platform that provides documentation, resources, sample code and tools for developers to use when building applications or integrations with a particular service or product.
+It essentially provides information to speed up developer onboarding and project delivery.
 These portals help organizations promote knowledge sharing and code reuse.
 The Developer Portal approach helped Spotify, Visa, Wells Fargo, Twilio and other successful companies quickly launch new products and enabled their partners build integrations more quickly.

 A Developer Portal is not a project management tool but an innovation hub where developers publish their innovations (products/solutions) and market them to the rest of the developer community.
 The portal is best explained using a village market where the market is the portal, shopkeepers are the code/content contributors, and the customers are the code/content users or developers.